-Vim is my #1 preferred IDE right from the college projects and even today because it makes tedious task like programming very easy and enjoyable.
-It’s not just only me but Vim is used by many developers and Linux users because it is very fast and highly customizable IDE.
-More importantly Vim makes debugging task easier and it has support for many tools and plug-ins.
+Vim is my #1 preferred IDE right from the college projects and even today because it makes the tedious task like programming very easy and enjoyable.
+Vim is also used by many developers and Linux users because it is very fast and is a highly customizable IDE.
+More importantly, Vim makes the debugging task easier and it has a support for many tools and plug-ins.

-PyCharm is very popular cross-platform Python IDE which comes in two editons namely community and professional edition.
-Community edition is free and open-source while pro edition is paid one.
-It is highly customizable and feature rich IDE with features like Integrated Unit Testing and Python Debugger, error highlighting, code analysis and many more which you can expect in IDE.
+PyCharm is very popular cross-platform Python IDE which comes in two editions, namely community and professional edition.
+Community edition is free and open-source while the pro edition is paid.
+It is highly customizable and features rich IDE with features like Integrated Unit Testing and Python Debugger, error highlighting, code analysis, and many more which you can expect in IDE.

-Pycharm has one of the best GUI as compared to other Python IDEs and could be good choice for professional’s developers.
-It is available for latest releases of Ubuntu under Snap package and can be downloaded directly from Ubuntu Software Centre.
+Pycharm has one of the best GUI as compared to the other Python IDEs and could be good choice for professional developers.
+It is available for the latest releases of Ubuntu under Snap package and can be downloaded directly from Ubuntu Software Centre.

 Eric is an open-source integrated development environment written and developed in Python.
 It is a cross-platform IDE with support for many programming languages including Python.
 Eric IDE is bundled with so many features which includes code auto-completion, error highlighting, integrated Python debugger, advance search, syntax highlighting, etc.

 Eric has simple but highly customizable GUI with support for plug-ins and extensions.
-It also sports integrated class browser which you will not find any many IDEs.
+It also sports integrated class browser which you will not find in any IDEs.

 Pyzo is an open-source programming environment based on Python.
-It is uses conda to manage Python packages.
-It is simple and interactive IDE but there is no compromise with its features.
-Some of the features includes syntax highlighting, indentation guide, Matlab like UI, drag and drop files and directories, etc.
+It is uses conda to manage the Python packages.
+It is a simple and interactive IDE but there is no compromise with its features.
+Some of the features include syntax highlighting, indentation guide, Matlab like UI, drag and drop files and directories, etc.

-Pyzo also features interactive help, file browser and has support for all the major programming languages.
-Pyzo can be downloaded and installed from Software Centre or terminal command.
+Pyzo also features interactive help, file browser, and has support for all the major programming languages.
+Pyzo can be downloaded and installed from the Software Centre or terminal command.

 $ sudo apt-get install python3-pip python3-pyqt4